dbrenken-code/MECH501_asgn2/README.md

 To download, click the gear icon on the folder and download it.

-Note that you must create the respective directories (i.e. ./Models and ./CNN_data/audio) when you unzip the files!
-If these paths are incorrect with respect to your python interpreter, the code will not run.
+Note that you must place the respective directories (i.e. ./Models and ./CNN_data/audio) in the correct place relative to this repo!